Can Saxenda (Liraglutide) Cause Hair Loss?

 Read More

-Take missed progesterone within 12 hours or skip and resume normal schedule
+Take a missed progesterone dose within 12 hours of your scheduled time; if more than 12 hours have passed, skip it and resume your normal schedule.

-Never double dose progesterone to compensate for missed medication
+Never double your progesterone dose to compensate for a missed medication.

-Breakthrough bleeding may occur 1-2 days after missing a dose
+Breakthrough bleeding may occur within 1 to 2 days after missing a dose.

-Consistent timing matters more for progesterone than many other medications
+Consistent timing matters more for progesterone than for many other medications because of its shorter duration of action.

 Progesterone medications like Prometrium require consistent timing to maintain stable hormone levels.
 Unlike some medications that offer flexibility in dosing schedules, progesterone's shorter duration of action means missed doses can create noticeable effects within hours.
 Doctronic's AI-powered consultations provide immediate guidance for medication management concerns, helping you navigate these situations with confidence.